 Shindler, Colin.
 1995.
 Israel, Likud and the Zionist Dream: Power, Politics and the Zionist Dream from Begin to Netanyahu.
 London: I. B. Tauris.

-This book focuses on the years 1977-1992, from the “upheaval” to the victory by Yitzhak Rabin’s Labor party, and presents the connection between Begin’s ideology and his government’s policies to those of his successors in the leadership of Likud.
+This book focuses on the years 1977-1992, from the “upheaval” to the victory by Yitzhak Rabin’s Labor party, and presents the connection between Begin’s ideology and his government’s policies and those of his successors in the leadership of Likud.

 Begin’s attitude toward the Land of Israel

 As Naor 2015 notes, Begin was characterized throughout his life by his maximalist ideological position concerning Greater Israel.
-He justified the Jewish people’s right to the entire Land of Israel (including both sides of the Jordan River in his early life), not only on the basis of Jewish history and security requirements, as his successors did, but also prominently employed the argument that the attachment to the land is grounded in the covenant that God made with his people, as depicted in the Bible (Naor 2005).
+He justified the Jewish people’s right to the entire Land of Israel (including both sides of the Jordan River, in his early life) on the basis of Jewish history and security requirements, as his successors did, but also prominently employed the argument that the attachment to the land is grounded in the covenant that God made with his people, as depicted in the Bible (Naor 2005).

 Begin called the territories in the West Bank that Israel conquered in the Six Day War by their biblical names, Judea and Samaria.
 When he agreed to return the Sinai Peninsula in exchange for peace, he justified it, among other reasons, by the fact that it was never part of the Land of Israel whose territory he was not willing to cede.
 Lustick 1997 analyses Basic Law: Jerusalem, Capital of Israel, enacted during Begin’s premiership, in July 1980, which establishes that unified Jerusalem is the capital of Israel.
 In December 1981, Begin’s government passed a law establishing that “the laws, courts, and administration of the state shall be in force in the territory of the Golan Heights” (Maoz 1994).
-Naor 2001 puts Begin’s attitude toward the land of Israel in the broader discussion about the place of the land of Israel in the Zionist idea.
+Naor 2001 places Begin’s attitude toward the Land of Israel within the broader discussion about the place of the land within Zionist discourse.

 Naor, Arye.
 2015.
 “A Simple Historical Truth: Judea, Samaria, and the Gaza Strip in Menachem Begin’s Ideology.”
 Israel Affairs 21, no. 3: 462-481.